Submitting Music to Digital Blues

 Your music is the lifeblood of Digital Blues and all those other great radio shows out there.

-I do not accept submissions other than physical CDs which I know is a bugbear to many of you 다운로드.
+I cannot accept submissions other than physical CDs which I know is a bugbear to many of you.

 Many of you want to submit content electronically (MP3, WAV etc.) as this is your cheapest option and you can decide what tracks you want to submit.
-Whilst I can see the reasoning behind this from your side, please bear in mind that for every electronic submission you make, I have to:
+Whilst I fully appreciate your reasoning for this, please bear in mind that for every electronic submission you make, I have to:

 - download it to my computer